Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

-The ultimate solution to improve the SQL is to increase the number of ions in the trap.
-Multi-ion clocks are investigated both theoretically and experimentally.
-It was theoretically proposed for both Paul traps \cite{ApplPhysB.107.891,NewJPhys.21.083040} and Penning traps \cite{PhysRevA.92.032108}.
-For Paul traps, a path to reach an uncertainty below $10^{-18}$ is demonstrated, and the $\sqrt{N}$ scaling of the QPN is reported \cite{PhysRevLett.131.083002}.
-A main source of uncertainty in the multi-ion clock is the quadrupole shift because the ions are not located at the center of a Paul trap.
-Suppression of this quadrupole shift is demonstrated through dynamic decoupling \cite{PHysRevLett.122.223204,PhysRevLett.124.083202}.
-Also, quantum logic spectroscopy for multiple ions are demonstrated \cite{PhysRevLett.129.193603}.
+The main disadvantage of ion clocks is their large QPN due to the small number of ions in the trap, unlike optical lattice clocks which contain a much larger number of neutral atoms.
+The ultimate solution to reducing QPN is to increase the number of trapped ions.
+Multi-ion clocks have been investigated both theoretically and experimentally.
+Theoretically proposal exist for both Paul traps \cite{ApplPhysB.107.891} and Penning traps \cite{PhysRevA.92.032108}.
+In Paul traps, a path towards uncertainty below $10^{-18}$ is demonstrated, and the $\sqrt{N}$ scaling of QPN is reported \cite{PhysRevLett.134.023201}.
+A key source of uncertainty in multi-ion clocks is the quadrupole shift, which arises from electric field gradients due to trap electrodes and Coulomb interaction between ions.
+As a result, each ion experiences a different quadrupole electric field, leading to inhomogeneous broadening of the transition.
+This effect is particularly problematic for ions with large quadrupole moments, such as Ca$^+$, Sr$^+$, and Ba$^+$ \cite{PhysRevA.78.022514}.
+However, Al$^+$ and In$^+$ are much less affected due to their small quadrupole moments \cite{PhysRevA.95.043405}.
+Suppression of this quadrupole shift has been demonstrated using dynamic decoupling \cite{PhysRevLett.122.223204}.
+Also, quantum logic spectroscopy has been successfully applied to multiple ions\cite{PhysRevLett.129.193603}.

+With an advent of multi-ion clocks, enhancing the stability of an ion clock by entanglement is attempted \cite{2506.11810}.
+Because it is easier to achieve maximally entangled states with few ions than many atoms (See Fig. 2 of Ref. \cite{RevModPhys.90.035005}; entanglement at the Heisenberg limit is achieved by trapped ions), and because the leading factor limiting the QPN of ion clocks is the number of ions, enhancement of the phase sensitivity by the entanglement is effective to improve the stability of ion clocks.
+In Ref. \cite{2506.11810}, a two-ion Ca$^+$ clock is operated with entanglement, and the highest one-second stability is achieved for Ca$^+$ clocks to date.

+When comparing an ion clock with an optical lattice clock, carefully designed sequences can enhance stability.
+By coherently linking the zero-dead-time interrogation of Yb optical lattice clocks to an Al$^+$ ion clock, the stability of the frequency comparison was improved by an order of magnitude \cite{NatPhys.19.25}.
+This enhancement was achieved by extending the interrogation time of the Al$^+$ ion clock, thereby improving the SQL.
+The longer interrogation time was made possible by the long coherence time of the clock laser, which was maintained through frequent phase corrections without deadtime by the interrogation of the Yb optical lattice clocks.